alliedvision/linux_nvidia_jetson/README.md

     * Please make sure to connect the target board to the host and to set it to recovery mode prior to using this script.
     * Flash the device tree blob to the target board with the following command
     * $ ./deploy.sh work_dir <TARGET_BOARD> flash-dtb
+3) Flash the kernel image to the target board
+    * Please make sure to connect the target board to the host and to set it to recovery mode prior to using this script.
+    * Flash the kernel image to the target board with the following command
+    * $ ./deploy.sh work_dir <TARGET_BOARD> flash-kernel